corpbob/OpenShiftHowToGuides/install_openshift_origin_single_node_ansible.md

 # Congratulations!
 OpenShift Origin is up and running!

 # Configure host directories persistent volume

+- Execute the command below to create persistent volumes in the directory /var/lib/origin/openshift.local.pv

 ```
 for i in `seq 0 100`